angadhn/MySite/_notes/Graeber and Thiel.md

 # Footnotes

-[^a]: To some extent answers an internal question I have of why academics, despite being individualist, are motivated to work in groups or departments because they believe in egalitarianism (which might explain why Graeber's collectivist philosophy resulted in not making tenure at Yale.
+[^1]: To some extent answers an internal question I have of why academics, despite being individualist, are motivated to work in groups or departments because they believe in egalitarianism (which might explain why Graeber's collectivist philosophy resulted in not making tenure at Yale.
 Absurd!).
 But I will contrast again that academia attracts too many early stage researchers without a rudder in early stages.
 And worse, makes those who have a rudder lose it over time.
 And this is where startup-style systems differ - the existence of rewards are clear in terms of both power and profit even if it is without purpose.